shivashant25/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![TODO 1 is highlighted in the Visual Studio Task List.](images/image9.png "Task List")

-5. Update the code on the line below the `TODO 1` comment, using the following code, then save the changes
+5. Update the code on the line below the `TODO 1` comment, using the following code, then save the changes using **Ctrl+s** keyword.

     ```csharp
     // **TODO 1: Set the licensePlateText value by awaiting a new FindLicensePlateText.GetLicensePlate method.**